 Riding for Others

 Race organizers approached the Manayunk community earlier this year with several ideas to improve the race and make it more economically viable.
-Though a major idea, moving the race to Saturday, didn't fly, many other elements, like the amateur race, stuck.
+Though a major idea, , didn't fly, many other elements, like the amateur race, stuck.

 Chauner said the Pro Cycling Tour always wanted to incorporate a charitable angle into the race, and this year's partnership puts the pieces in place.
 Working with Charity of Choice, the bike race can aid multiple groups, aside from one primary charity.